ToKe79/retroarch-kodi-addon-LibreELEC/README.md

 ./build_retroarch.sh
 ```

 First time the building/compiling process will take some time, when it is finished, you will have a file called `emulator.tools.retroarch.zip` in your folder.
-You can install this add-on in LibreELEC (copy it to your LibreELEC device via scp or samba).
+You can install this add-on in [KODI](http://kodi.wiki/view/HOW-TO:Install_add-ons_from_zip_files) (copy it to your LibreELEC device via scp).
 After the installation is successful, in add-on settings run the Script Permissions to make the add-on scripts and binaries executable.

 You have to put BIOS files (see [Lakka documentation - BIOSes](http://www.lakka.tv/doc/BIOSes/)) to the `/storage/.config/retroarch/system` folder.
 This folder (and all other folders) will be created with the first start of RetroArch. *Never ask for BIOS files in IRC channels or formus of LibreELEC or Lakka!*